-Monetary compensation comes to $135K annually for Certified Six Sigma Green Belts, far surpassing the earnings of non-credentialed workers.
-Certified Six Sigma Black Belts with credentials can live quite comfortably; median salaries come in at around $128K per year.
-The best paid folks at CR Bard, Inc. have a Master of Business Administration (MBA), earning $130K annually.
+Monetary compensation comes to $132K annually for Certified Six Sigma Black Belts, far surpassing the earnings of non-credentialed workers.
+Earning a Certified Six Sigma Green Belt certification garners significant financial rewards of $130K per year on average.
+CR Bard, Inc. compensates Master of Business Administration (MBA)-holders the most at $108K annually.

-In this role, the best-paying skill appears to be Production Management; individuals who claim it among their capabilities enjoy a higher median salary of about $130K per year.
-A relatively widespread skill at CR Bard, Inc. is Quality Assurance / Quality Control; nearly one in six of employees use it for work.
-Many workers are also familiar with Project Management, Quality Improvement / QA, and Product Development.
+The best-paying skill to have in this role appears to be Production Management; employees who claim this ability report median compensation of about $130K per year.
+A garden variety skill at CR Bard, Inc. is Project Management; nearly one in six of CR Bard, Inc.'s people use it regularly.
+Many workers are also familiar with Microsoft Excel, Quality Assurance / Quality Control, and Quality Improvement / QA.

 Benefits and Perks

-Paid time off is in short supply here, with only 42 percent receiving paid vacation and a quarter of workers receiving paid sick days.
-The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 401(k) plan and a company pension plan.
-Health insurance comes as part of the deal for the vast majority of respondents, and nearly all employees report receiving dental coverage as well.
-CR Bard, Inc. also dishes out privileges such as a stock purchase plan, life insurance, and tuition reimbursement.
+38 percent receive paid vacation, and only a quarter of respondents get sick leave.
+It's easy to build up retirement reserves here with programs such as a 401(k) plan and a company pension plan.
+Health insurance comes as part of the deal for nearly all respondents, and almost all employees report receiving dental coverage as well.
+Employees can also look forward to a stock purchase plan, life insurance, and tuition reimbursement.